Registering as an employer

 You may have seen the guidance on that GOV.UK suggests that where you already have an account, it is a simple case of adding the ‘PAYE Online for employers’ service.
-However, we can advise that this is not the case – you cannot add PAYE Online for employers to your existing individual online account.
+However, we understand that this is not the case and that you cannot add PAYE Online for employers to your existing individual online account.

 When you want to access your PAYE Online for employers service (once it is set up), you can log in via GOV.UK.
 You can find information on what to do if you forget your User ID, password or have other problems signing in there too.

-If you do not register with HMRC before you pay your staff for the first time, then there are not any late registration penalties per se, however it follows that you will not have made the necessary payroll submissions to HMRC on time, and possibly not paid the tax due on time either.
+If you do not register with HMRC before you pay your staff for the first time, then there are not any late registration penalties as such.
+However, it follows that you will not have made the necessary payroll submissions to HMRC on time, and possibly not paid the tax due on time either.
 Both of these carry the possibility of interest and penalties.
-Therefore you should correct this and register as soon as possible if you need to.
-For further details, see our section getting things wrong.
+Therefore, you should correct this and register as soon as possible if you need to.
+For further details, see our page on getting things wrong.

 Cancelling your PAYE registration